AdobeDocs/experience-manager-65.en/help/assets/smart-tags-training-guidelines.md

 ## Limitations {#limitations}

-Enhanced smart tags are based on learning models of brand images and their tags.
+Enhanced smart tags are based on learning models of images and their tags.
 These models are not always perfect at identifying tags.
 The current version of the Smart Content Service has the following limitations:

 * Inability to recognize subtle differences in images.
 For example, slim versus regular fitted shirts.
 * Inability to identify tags based on tiny patterns/parts of an image.
 For example, logos on T-shirts.